Patent Docketing: Everything You Need to Know

 There are many different types of software available to manage the patent docketing process.
 Some programs allow for free text so that docketers can enter any information into the system as they see fit.
 Other programs calculate the due dates for docketers so that they won't have to manually do so.
 Some systems have audit logs to identify when the portfolio was edited.
 It is important for patent law firms to research the different software that is available and choose the option that is right for them.

 If you need help learning more about patent docketing, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.